google/exposure-notifications-server/docs/server_functional_requirements.md

 }
 ```

-If the server stores exposure keys in the order that they were uploaded from devices, they should be shuffled on export to ensure no linkage between keys from a device.
-Since the keys are random, a simple way to achieve this is to sort by key.
+If the server stores exposure keys in the order that they were uploaded from
+devices, they should be shuffled on export to ensure no linkage between keys
+from a device.
+This can be achieved by sorting by key, as they are random.

-#### Exposure File Signature
+#### Exposure file signature

-The archive’s export.sig file contains the signature and information needed for verification.
-The export.bin will be signed with the key exchanged when the app was whitelisted to use the API and the server was on boarded.
-The signature file is the serialization of the TEKSignatureList protocol buffer message defined as follows:
+The `export.sig` file contains the signature and information needed for
+verification.
+The `export.bin` file will be signed with the key exchanged when
+the app was whitelisted to use the API and the server was on boarded.
+The
+signature file is the serialization of the TEKSignatureList protocol buffer
+message defined as follows:

 ```
 message TEKSignatureList {